Dr. Jeanne

 Macedonian Legacies: Studies on Ancient Macedonian History and Culture in honor of Eugene N. Borza, ed. with Timothy Howe (Claremont, CA: Regina Books, 2008) BMCR REVIEW

--- “Appropriating Narratives of Empire: Alexander and the destruction of the Branchidai,” in Macedon and Its Influences: Narratives of Politics and War.
+-- “Appropriating Narratives of Empire: Alexander and the destruction of the Branchidai,” in Macedon and Its Influences: Narratives of Politics and War in Honor of Edward M Anson.
 Jeanne Reames and Graham Wrightson, eds.
-Colloquia Antiqua 44, 2025 (?)
+Colloquia Antiqua 44, 2024, 105-42.

 -- "Philip's and Alexander's Use of Religious Cult in Our Extant Sources," in Brill's Companion to the Campaigns of Philip II and Alexander the Great.
 Edward M. Anson, ed.
-Leiden: Brill.
-Forthcoming, 2024?
+Leiden: Brill, 2024, 429-76.

 -- "Alexander the Great and Hephaistion in Fiction after Stonewall," in